Text our care team

 Highlights of the data, which was announced here, reflected strong efficacy and tolerability with response rates of 87.8% and remission rates of 78.0% in the accelerated treatment group compared to 87.5% and 87.5% in the standard treatment.
 Time to remission was accelerated also at 21 days (median) vs. 28 days for the standard group.

-The full pdf of this study is here.
+The full pdf of this study is available.
+This study was just published this year (2025).

 5-Day Accelerated TMS Protocol